 LRHA will make up to two unit offers to an applicant.
-If an applicant refuses two unit offers without Good Cause (defined below), the applicant will be withdrawn from the public housing waiting list.
+If an applicant refuses two unit offers without good cause (see Good Cause for Unit Refusal), the applicant will be withdrawn from the public housing waiting list.

 When an applicant is offered an available unit, they will retain their position on the waiting list until a determination is made on the unit offered.
 They will not be offered other available units until a determination has been made on the first unit offer.
 For example, an applicant is offered a unit at one development and is in the process of viewing the apartment.
 During this time another unit becomes available at another development and the same applicant's name is at the top of the waiting list.
 LRHA will not contact the applicant for the second unit until a determination is made on the first unit.